-There are around 12 Risk Education accredited National and International organizations conducting EORE throughout Afghanistan.
+There are 16 EORE accredited national and international organizations conducting EORE activities throughout Afghanistan, including 8 organizations accredited only in EORE.

-In response to the massive returns of Afghan refugees from the neighbouring countries (Iran and Pakistan), DMAC with support of MAPA IPs could manage to provide RE response to the massive number of returnees and deportees and deployed 18 couple EORE teams in all returnee's entry points, IOM including transit centres, UNHCR encashment centres and temporary camps established by the Government.
+In response to the massive returns of Afghan refugees from the neighbouring countries (Iran and Pakistan), the MAPA under the leadership of DMAC and support of UNMAS and MATC could manage to provide RE response to the massive number of returnees and deportees, through the deployment of 18 couple EORE teams in all returnee's entry points.
+The programme liaised with IOM to use their transit centres and UNHCR to use their encashment centres and temporary camps established by the Government to deliver EORE to the returnees and deportees.